 Syracuse Abroad is committed to making study abroad a reality for students seeking academic opportunities beyond their home campus.
-There are a variety of grants and incentives for undergraduate SU students participating in Syracuse Abroad programs.
-SU students should connect with the Office of Financial Aid and Scholarship Programs for more information.
+There are a variety of grants and incentives for undergraduate Syracuse University students participating in Syracuse Abroad programs.
+Syracuse students should connect with the Office of Financial Aid and Scholarship Programs for more information.

-Friends of the University have made generous contributions which enable us to award scholarships for specific study abroad experiences for SU undergraduate students.
+Friends of the University have made generous contributions which enable us to award scholarships for specific study abroad experiences for Syracuse University undergraduate students.
 Full list available here.

 Fall-Only Supplemental Aid